Alex-Markham/medil/README.md

 ## MeDIL
-This package is for causal inference using the Measurement Dependence Inducing Latent (MeDIL) Causal Model framework[^fn1].
+This package is for causal inference, focusing on (but not limited to) the Measurement Dependence Inducing Latent (MeDIL) Causal Model framework[^fn1].
 Please cite our UAI paper if you make use of this package in your research.
 More information can be found in the [documentation](https://medil.causal.dev) or on the [project web page](https://causal.dev/project/medil)